mz-mukhtar/Python-Begginer-Roadmap/Weeks/Week-Three/session-two/session-two.md

 ## 7. Big Project Part 3: Store Structured Data Using Dictionaries

-Now, let’s build on our Student Management System Project.
+Now, let’s build on our To-Do List Manager Project.
 So far:

 - Part 1: We used variables/lists.